Code of Ethics

 All quarterly, annual and other financial reports must be consistently prepared in accordance with U.S. Generally Accepted Accounting Principles (GAAP).
 All statutory filings in non-U.S. locations must comply with the accounting requirements of those countries and all other applicable country regulations.

-All books and records of the Company must be kept so that they fully and fairly reflect all our receipts and expenditures.
+All books and records of the Company are required by law to be kept so that they fully and fairly reflect all our receipts and expenditures.
 In furtherance of this policy, the following shall apply:

 misleading entries or intentional omissions to Company official documentation are absolutely prohibited.
 Each employee has a responsibility to ensure that any information that is recorded is accurate and complete.